bensmus/ridechecks-electron/DOCS.md

 ### How the user interface works

 The UI is implemented in React.
 React is a component-based framework where each component can have a state.
-The following paragraph assumes some knowledge of React.
+The following section assumes some knowledge of React.

 My design has one App component with the app state.
 This component contains all of the information that is saved into the `state.json` file.
 The App component has four EditableTable components as children, which read and write to the app state (always modified set using `setAppState`).
 The way that the EditableTable components read and write to the app state is via two props:
 1. Prop for reading application state: Some part of the application state is passed as a prop.
 2. Prop for writing to application state: A callback function that calls `setAppState` in a particular way.

-When one of the EditableTable components updates the app state, this triggers a rerender of all of the EditableTable components.
-In React, when the parent component state changes, it triggers a parent component rerender, which in turn triggers rerenders of all of the children components of that parent.
-This is what allows all of the UI elements to be in sync with each other.
+When one of the EditableTable components updates the app state, this potentially rerenders its sibling EditableTable components, keeping them in sync.

+Here's how it works:
+1. "EditableTable A" calls its callback prop and update App's state.
+2. This triggers App to rerender.
+3. During App's rerender, the prop for reading application state passed to the siblings of "EditableTable A" may be changed.
+4. If the sibling's prop was changed, it rerenders.

 ### Design of app state and API